DanielHauge/CPHBusiness_Papers-1st/Assignment_02_Documenation_Setup_of_CD_chain_with_MVP.md

 Now you have a remote machine up and running.

-### Setup Your Remote Machines for Jenkins and The Static Server running
+### Option 2: Setup Your Remote Machines for Jenkins and The Static Server with Vagrant

 ## Setup Jenkins on Your Remote Machine